Spaxe/dl-searchmode/README.md

-Search Mode for Digital Libraries
+Find with Sam [experimental]
 =================================
-This browser extension aims to create a better search experience with digital libraries for visually impaired scholars and policy makers.
+Find with Sam is a work-in-progress Google Chrome extension aimed at creating a better search experience with digital libraries for screen reader users.

 Features
 --------